scito/extract_otp_secrets/README.md

 2. Type command "Python: Configure Tests"
 3. Choose unittest or pytest. (pytest is recommended, both are supported)
 4. Set ".
 Root" directory

+***

+# #StandWithUkraine 🇺🇦

+I have Ukrainian relatives and friends.

+#RussiaInvadedUkraine on 24 of February 2022, at 05:00 the armed forces of the Russian Federation attacked Ukraine.
+Please, stand with Ukraine, stay tuned for updates on Ukraine's official sources and channels in English and support Ukraine in its fight for freedom and democracy in Europe.